kamu-data/kamu-cli/DEVELOPER.md

 ### Test Groups
 We use the homegrown [`test-group`](https://crates.io/crates/test-group) crate to organize tests in groups.
 The complete set of groups is:
 - `containerized` - for tests that spawn Docker/Podman containers
-- `engine` - for tests that involve any data engine or data framework (query, ingest, or transfrom paths), subsequently grouped by:
+- `engine` - for tests that involve any data engine or data framework (query, ingest, or transform paths), subsequently grouped by:
   - `datafusion` - tests that use Apache DataFusion
   - `spark` - tests that use Apache Spark
   - `flink` - tests that use Apache Flink